jakubwilkowski/license_tracker/README.md

 # License Tracker

-Simple utility to fetch and export data about popular python packages.
+Utility to fetch and export data about popular python packages.

 ## Basic usage